Welcome to ScytheSupply's Bookstore. Here you will find publications that we enjoy and find useful. We welcome

 This second edition released in May 2001 has all of Dave Tresemer's original text plus an addendum by Peter Vido, with an updated layout and larger illustrations.
 The combined writings of the authors gives us the insight and the instruction that will make this tool sing.
 This is a must-have book for scythe enthusiasts.
 Reviews at Amazon.
 (Original copyright 1981; addendum 2001).

 Handy Farm Devices is both tribute to the kind of ingenuity that built America and a resource for present-day homeowners striving to become more self-sufficient.
 Here are hundreds of clever ways to transform your home, farm, or ranch using items lying about your yard or material readily available at any hardware store or lumberyard.
 You can build a homemade water cooler, a folding chicken roost, a garden stool, a fruit picker or even small, sturdy bridge for crossing s stream on your property.

 First published in 1910 it is a classic in ingenuity.

 Since its 1st printing in 1962, Stalking the Wild Asparagus is a favorite of foragers and those interested in eating off the land.
 It is applicable to edibles in one's backyard or in the deep woods.
 Recipes compliment the identification and gathering information.
 Euell Gibbons presented us with a timeless handbook and guide.
 We are grateful to Alan Hood publishing for keeping this book in print.

 Apples represent "organic's final frontier" for many backyard and commercial growers.
 Yet despite the challenges, it is possible to grow healthy, flavorful apples with little or no need for synthetic chemicals.
 In The Apple Grower, author and organic orchardist Michael Phillips combines the forgotten wisdom of our great-grandparents with the best research and techniques available today.
 Having an orchard and using a scythe go hand-in-hand.
-The areas under the apple tree area best mown with a scythe whether it be grass or ditch blade.
+The areas under the apple tree are best mown with a scythe, whether with a grass or ditch blade.
 Along with the bountiful information in The Apple Grower, Phillips, as well as Scythe Supply, recommends a scythe for orchard maintenance.